thephilgray/thephilgray-nuxt/content/blog/2019-01-17-build-a-blog-with-gatsby-part-1.md

 ---
-title: Build a Blog with Gatsby, Part 1
+title: 'Build a Blog with Gatsby, Part 1'
-tags: Gatsby, React, Node, JavaScript, GraphQL
+tags: 'Gatsby, React, Node, JavaScript, GraphQL'
+abstract: >-
-abstract: I decided to rebuild my site with Gatsby and Netlify.
+  I decided to rebuild my site with Gatsby and Netlify.
 The first post describes basic setup and getting the blog up functionality and running.
+published: true
 ---

 The repo for this project can be found here: [https://github.com/thephilgray/thephilgray-gatsby](https://github.com/thephilgray/thephilgray-gatsby)